Spinkk/BatchEntropyRegularization/README.md

 # Layer Batch Entropy Regularization (Tensorflow)

 A Tensorflow implementation of [Batch Entropy Regularization](https://openreview.net/forum?id=LJohl5DnZf) (Peer et al 2022).
+This method can make very deep and otherwise untrainable networks trainable by optimizing the information flow in terms of the differential entropy of each unit's activations in a batch.

 Unlike the original [PyTorch implementation](https://github.com/peerdavid/layerwise-batch-entropy) it does not require changes to the model's forward pass.
 Since regularizers in Tensorflow are usually not expected to have trainable variables, this method currently only works in models that are constructed with the subclassing API, not with the Functional or Sequential APIs.